 Working in tandem with your hotel’s primary website and social media outreach, a branded blog is an advantageous inbound marketing asset.
 It offers an opportunity to showcase your hotel’s spirit, insights and service without hard selling the hotel itself.
 When done right, your posts can showcase your brand’s personality and capabilities in a way no promotional services page or Google My Business presence can.

 We’ve written at length on the importance of maintaining a blog, its role in a larger strategic content marketing strategy, how blogs boost organic SEO, influence travelers during the planning phase, drive direct website traffic, build inbound links, and ultimately offer an opportunity to stand out from the competition.

 For these reasons (and more), it’s important to periodically revisit your blogging best practices and be confident your hard work is working hard for your property.

 (Editor’s Note: This is the first post of a two-part series.
-Part two is to be posted in June at ScreenPilot.com.)
+Part two can be found HERE.)

 The Art of Organization

 What you post, of course, matters a great deal, but so does how that content is organized and featured on your site.